PeterDrake/drakepedia/software_development/xp_coding_steps.md

 1. Write/edit code
     1. Make sure you are in a clean state and on the right branch
     1. Unless you're just refactoring, write and fail new unit tests
+    1. Commit the tests
     1. Write/edit code
-    1. Run tests; if they fail, go back to (iii)
+    1. Run tests; if they fail, go back to (3.iii)
     1. Commit locally
-    1. Go back to (i) unless you've finished a task or it's almost the end of the session
+    1. Go back to (3.ii) unless you've finished a task or it's almost the end of the session
-1. Make your work available to your team
+1. Share your work with your team
     1. Get the latest version of your team's work
     1. Issue a pull request
     1. Review code